danielsaidi/website_danielsaidi/collections/_posts/2020/2020-10-28-swiftui-full-screen-covers.md

 source: https://github.com/danielsaidi/SwiftUIKit/tree/master/Sources/SwiftUIKit/Sheets
 ---

-In this post, we'll look at an easier way to manage full screen covers in `SwiftUI`, that lets us reuse functionality, reduce state management and present many different covers in the same way.
+In this post, we'll look at an easier way to manage full screen covers in `SwiftUI`, that lets us reuse functionality, reduce state management and present many covers in the same way.

 ## TLDR;